supercontainers/canopie-hpc/docs/cfp.md

 Accepted manuscripts will be published by the ACM.

-Upload your paper in PDF format.
-Papers must use the ACM proceedings template, in two-columns, U.S. letter (8.5″ x 11″) format.
+Accepted papers will be published by the ACM.
-LaTeX authors should use the `sigconf` option, while Word authors can use the "Interim Layout".
+Submissions must be in PDF format and use the ACM proceedings template, with a two-column layout on U.S. letter-sized paper (8.5″ × 11″).
-The templates for LaTeX and MS Word provided by ACM are available [here](https://www.acm.org/publications/proceedings-template).
+LaTeX authors should select the sigconf option, while Word authors should use the "Interim Layout".
-Manuscript length must have a lower limit of 5 pages, including references.
+Official ACM templates for both LaTeX and Word are available [here](https://www.acm.org/publications/proceedings-template).
-There is no upper page limit.
+Manuscripts must be at least 5 pages in length, including references.
+There is no maximum page limit.

 All abstracts are limited to a maximum of 150 words.
 Lightning talks can provide a 400-word extended abstract to better describe the submission.